mgrojo/alr2appimage/README.md

 is automatically downloaded using `curl` or `wget` tools.
-If you cannot install one of these utilities or lack an Internet connection in the host, just put a copy of the `linuxdeploy-your_arch.AppImage` in the crate directory, and it will be used by `alr_appimage`.
+If you cannot install one of these utilities or lack an Internet connection in the host, just put a copy of the `linuxdeploy-your_arch.AppImage` in the crate directory, and it will be used by `alr2appimage`.

 This tool will generate a valid [Destop Entry](https://specifications.freedesktop.org/desktop-entry-spec/latest/) for the AppImage.
 The following metadata will be read from your